lastingParadox/ff-site/archive-to-markdown/md/ff2/19-pushing-up-daisies.md

 **WatchfulDrake** _(15-Sep-18 05:55 PM)_

-> t!8ball does Hector get all the gas back into the canister using the drone?
+t!8ball does Hector get all the gas back into the canister using the drone?

 **Tatsumaki** _(15-Sep-18 05:55 PM)_

-> 🎱 | Outlook good,
+> 🎱 | Outlook good, MultiTheDuck.
-> MultiTheDuck
-> .

 **Jelsafan0** _(15-Sep-18 05:55 PM)_